buklawz/automat-aws-with-python/README.md

 # automat-aws-with-python
-Projects on Python AWS Automation
+Projects on Python AWS Automation to just get busy...